Sarthak1799/OCR_tesseract/README.md

 Install dependencies listed in the requirements.txt file.

 Example images have been provided for testing purposes.
-Sample results from input(image example_07) are stored in Parsed.txt file.
+Sample results from input (image example_07) are saved in Parsed.txt file.